proplot-dev/proplot/docs/tutorial5.rst

 .. image:: tutorial/tutorial_128_0.svg

-`~proplot.colortools.Cycle` can also generate cyclers that change properties other than color.
+`~proplot.styletools.Cycle` can also generate cyclers that change properties other than color.
 Below, a single-color dash style cycler is constructed and applied to the axes locally.
 To apply it globally, simply use ``plot.rc['axes.prop_cycle'] = cycle``.